trel/irods_client_rest_cpp_beast/README.md

 - Builds the runner Docker image.
 - Launches the iRODS HTTP API container.

-Before executing the script, you need to provide a configuration file at the correct location.
+Before executing the script, you need to provide a configuration file in the root of the project.
 If you do not have a configuration file already, see [Configuration](#configuration) for details.

-Now, your iRODS HTTP API is up and running, accessible at http://localhost:9000.
+Now, your iRODS HTTP API is up and running on port 9000.

 ## Manual Docker Installation (long way)